TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

     - This option requires unpack to be enabled in general via the option Unpack.
     - For best results, activate the DirectRename and ReorderFiles options.

-!!! warning "`DirectUnpack` might lower your download speed, but the overall time could be faster.
+!!! warning "[DirectUnpack](#directunpack) might lower your download speed, but the overall time could be faster.
 (Disable on low-powered devices)."

 #### UnpackPauseQueue